 As a fellow, you’ll have access to many other Anselm House resources, including:

 Our investment in our MacLaurin Fellows is significant: we estimate that it costs more than $2500 per year to support each fellow through this program.
-But thanks to a grant from the Lilly Endowment and other generous donors, we’re currently able to offer our fellows program free of charge to all fellows who are admitted for the academic year.
+But thanks to a grant from generous donors, we’re currently able to offer our fellows program free of charge to all fellows who are admitted for the academic year.

 Fellows is open to all UMN students (undergraduate or graduate), in any field or discipline.
 We are also accepting applications from spouses of UMN students, provided they’re applying for the program along with their spouse.
 During the academic year, fellows commit to: